-This Proxy Statement is being furnished in connection with the solicitation by the Board of Directors of Northeast Bancorp, a Maine corporation (the "Company"), of proxies to be voted at the Annual Meeting of Shareholders to be held on Tuesday, November 14, 2000, at 6:00 p.m. (the "Annual Meeting"), and at any adjournment thereof.
+This Proxy Statement is being furnished in connection with the solicitation by the Board of Directors of Northeast Bancorp, a Maine corporation (the "Company"), of proxies to be voted at the 2002 Annual Meeting of Shareholders to be held on Tuesday, November 12, 2002, at 6:00 p.m. local time (the "Annual Meeting"), and at any adjournment thereof.
 The Annual Meeting will be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine.

-At the Annual Meeting, shareholders will be asked to consider and vote on the election of twelve directors to serve on the Board of Directors of the Company, and to ratify the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's auditors for fiscal year ending June 30, 2001
+At the Annual Meeting, shareholders will be asked to consider and vote on the election of eleven nominees to serve as directors of the Company, to ratify the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's auditors for fiscal year ending June 30, 2003, and such other business as may properly come before the meeting.

-This Proxy Statement and the enclosed form of proxy are first being sent to shareholders, together with the Notice of Annual Meeting, on or about October 9, 2000.
+This Proxy Statement and the enclosed form of proxy are first being sent to shareholders, together with the Notice of Annual Meeting, on or about October 4, 2002.

-A copy of the Company's Annual Report to Shareholders on Form 10-K for the fiscal year ended June 30, 2000 (the "2000 Annual Report"), including financial statements, accompanies this Proxy Statement, but is not part of the proxy solicitation materials.
+A copy of the Company's Annual Report to Shareholders for the fiscal year ended June 30, 2002 (the "2002 Annual Report"), including financial statements, accompanies this Proxy Statement, but is not part of the proxy solicitation materials.